 What’s the process of a condensing boiler?

 The operation of a condensing boiler is the same.
 Still, it has additional parts and capabilities to collect some of the heat from the exhaust gases and conserve and reuse energy.
-As a result, they become significantly more efficient as it does not necessitate using additional gas and energy to compensate for the heat lost.
+As a result, it becomes significantly more efficient, as it does not necessitate using additional gas and energy to compensate for the heat lost.

-A sizable heat exchanger surface or two heat exchangers are additional components.
-This energy is recovered when the overheated vapor passes through the heat exchanger.
-The fog begins to cool somewhat at this stage.
+Additional components include a sizable heat exchanger surface or two heat exchangers.
+This energy is recovered when the overheated vapor passes through the heat exchanger, and the fog begins to cool somewhat at this stage.

 A condensing boiler heats water by burning gas akin to conventional heating systems, producing carbon dioxide and water vapor.
 In contrast to traditional heating, traditional condensing boilers feature a significantly bigger heat exchanger that recycles the heat that would be lost via the flue in flue cases.

-The vapor condenses and transforms into a liquid when cooled to a sufficiently low temperature (known as the dewpoint temperature).
-Condensing boilers become more challenging at this point.
+When cooled to a sufficiently low temperature (known as the dewpoint temperature), the vapor condenses and transforms into a liquid.
+At this point, condensing boilers becomes more challenging.
 The ingredients in this liquid are corrosive.
 Whatever it touches, like your chimney or the heat exchanger, will deteriorate.

 When ignited, your boiler will start burning using either gas or oil as fuel.
 In the process, it feeds the primary heat exchanger with heat from the burner.
 To raise the temperature, hot air passes through the heat exchanger and is held here for as long as feasible.
 Then, it will transfer this heat to your radiators.